zuozhenggh/learning-library/data-management-library/mysql-se/mysqlee-bootcamp_new/mysql-enterprise_02/01a-mysqlee-download/01a-mysqee-download.md

-# Material and software download
+# Download Material Software

 ## About this Workshop

 ### Objectives

-Download the software and configure the environment for the labs
+In This lab you will download the software for the labs

 ### Prerequisites